 Online Learning - Visit Website

-The Adult Gerontology Acute Care Nurse Practitioner (AGACNP) program at UConn prepares advanced practice nurses to manage complex care for critically ill adult and elderly patients.
-Designed for experienced registered nurses, this online master's and doctoral degree provides comprehensive clinical skills in acute care settings.
-The program targets licensed RNs with a bachelor's degree and at least two years of acute care experience, offering a flexible pathway to specialized healthcare expertise.
+The Adult Gerontology Acute Care Nurse Practitioner program at UConn provides advanced practice nurses with comprehensive clinical skills for managing complex care of critically ill adult and elderly patients.
+This online master's and doctoral degree targets licensed RNs holding a bachelor's degree and at least two years of acute care experience, offering a flexible pathway to specialized healthcare expertise.
+No entrance exam is mentioned as required.

 • 100% Online Degree Program